knavelazy/MyLLVM/README.md

         Some common options:

         * ``-DLLVM_USE_LINKER=lld`` --- Link with the [lld linker](https://lld.llvm.org/), assuming it is installed on your system.
-This can dramatically speed up link times if the default linker is slow. **This is especially helpful when you have limited RAM.
-And Ninja runs out of it.**
+This can dramatically speed up link times if the default linker is slow. **This is especially helpful when you have limited RAM， and Ninja runs out of it.**

         * ``LLVM_PARALLEL_COMPILE_JOBS:STRING`` and ``LLVM_PARALLEL_LINK_JOBS:STRING`` --- **Constrain the numbers of compile and link jobs in parallel respectively.
 Set and reduce them when you run out of RAM**

         * ``-DCMAKE_BUILD_TYPE=type`` --- Valid options for *type* are Debug,
           Release, RelWithDebInfo, and MinSizeRel.
 Default is Debug. **If you are an LLVM developer, use Debug.
-If you are just building it for use, Release will save much space for you.**
+If you are building it for use, Release will save space for you.**

       * ``make``

         **This will build the project.
 Or use ``ninja -j`` if you use Ninja. ``j`` specifies the number of threads you wish to use.**

       * For more information see [CMake](https://llvm.org/docs/CMake.html)
+Consult the
+[Getting Started with LLVM](https://llvm.org/docs/GettingStarted.html#getting-started-with-llvm) page for detailed information on configuring and compiling LLVM.
+You can visit [Directory Layout](https://llvm.org/docs/GettingStarted.html#directory-layout) to learn about the layout of the source code tree.

 ## To Use
 Just use the built compiler as a normal clang-14 compiler.
 Assuming you add ``llvm/build/bin`` to your path, you can try it like:

 ``clang -O3 file.c``

 And to enable our modifications, use ``-mllvm`` parameters like:

 ``clang -O3 file.c -mllvm -dse-optimize-atomic``

 This will allow DSE pass to optimize atomic memory accesses.
 Similarly, for EarlyCSE pass and InstCombine pass, use ``-mllvm -cse-optimize-atomic`` and ``-mllvm -ic-optimize-atomic``.

-Consult the
-[Getting Started with LLVM](https://llvm.org/docs/GettingStarted.html#getting-started-with-llvm) page for detailed information on configuring and compiling LLVM.
-You can visit [Directory Layout](https://llvm.org/docs/GettingStarted.html#directory-layout) to learn about the layout of the source code tree.